 When you have collaborative teams

-By using a 360 review process, you can give an employee a broader perspective of how their performance is viewed across the organization.
-This type of feedback can be helpful when the employee partners with other groups and works as part of a team.
+By using a 360 review process, employees get a broader perspective of how their performance is viewed across the organization.
+This type of feedback is helpful when the employee partners with other groups and works as part of a team.
 Done with care, it can also be a way to understand the effectiveness of a leader.
 A well-run 360 should not be a random selection of people.
-It should be feedback providers who truly understand how the employee is performing, those who are trusted by the employee and know that feedback is about helping people succeed.
+It should be feedback providers who truly understand how the employee is performing, people who the employee trusts and know that feedback is about helping people succeed.

 When employees are open to feedback

 If you think using 360 feedback will make a positive impact, make sure you set-up the process to make the outcome as positive as possible.
 There are conditions that allow us to take in feedback in a way that helps the receiver truly “hear” the feedback.
 Making sure you are not putting the person in a threat state or causing employees to be defensive from the start, is critical.
-An employee needs to be open to feedback, trust the co-workers who are giving the 360 feedback, and view feedback as something positive, not as a fishing expedition to find something negative.
-360 feedback should not be used as a path to corrective action.
+Employees who are open to feedback and trust their co-workers, tend to view feedback as something positive, not as a fishing expedition to find something negative.
+360 feedback is not a path to corrective action.

 360 feedback and the brain

 There is an increasing amount of research on the work and the brain.
-Our workforce is now made up of knowledge workers; or positions that handle a great deal of information.
+Our modern workforce consists of knowledge workers; or positions that handle a great deal of information.
 Much of the research on how to lead and motivate people is outdated and no longer relevant.
 However, there is a growing field that looks at how the brain works and how the brain impacts how we work.

 David Rock, who coined the term neuroleadership, and has studied the brain at work.
 Rock developed the SCARF model as a methodology to think about what factors can impact how people react.
 The model consists of five organizational factors that have an immense, but often unnoticed, impact on people that causes people to have a threat or reward response to situations.